TownSquare Capital LLC Buys 305 Shares of PriceSmart, Inc. (NASDAQ:PSMT)

-In related news, major shareholder Philanthropies Foundatio Price sold 9,096 shares of the firm’s stock in a transaction dated Tuesday, May 11th.
-The stock was sold at an average price of $85.00, for a total value of $773,160.00.
-Following the sale, the insider now directly owns 3,938,951 shares of the company’s stock, valued at $334,810,835.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Robert E. Price sold 2,446 shares of the stock in a transaction that occurred on Thursday, July 8th.
-The stock was sold at an average price of $88.09, for a total value of $215,468.14.
-Following the completion of the sale, the director now owns 3,860,412 shares of the company’s stock, valued at approximately $340,063,693.08.
+In other news, Director Robert E. Price sold 905 shares of the business’s stock in a transaction on Wednesday, May 12th.
+The shares were sold at an average price of $84.87, for a total transaction of $76,807.35.
+Following the sale, the director now owns 80 shares in the company, valued at approximately $6,789.60.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, major shareholder Philanthropies Foundatio Price sold 9,096 shares of the company’s stock in a transaction dated Tuesday, May 11th.
+The stock was sold at an average price of $85.00, for a total transaction of $773,160.00.
+Following the completion of the sale, the insider now owns 3,938,951 shares in the company, valued at approximately $334,810,835.
 The disclosure for this sale can be found here.
-Insiders have sold 108,966 shares of company stock worth $9,597,787 in the last 90 days.
+Insiders sold a total of 108,966 shares of company stock valued at $9,597,787 over the last 90 days.
 Company insiders own 24.50% of the company’s stock.

 PriceSmart Profile